NIR-Iarnród Éireann: Onboard the Enterprise (Belfast Lanyon Place to Dublin)

 Final Thoughts

-The Enterprise is the most comfortable way to get to Dublin, but unfortunately it is not the most convenient.
-This is because Belfast Lanyon Place can be a pain to get to, and the timetabling has some weird timing.
+The Enterprise is the most comfortable way to get to Dublin, but unfortunately in the past it was not the most convenient.
+This was because Belfast Lanyon Place was (and still is) a pain to get to, and the timetabling has some weird timing.
 (Eg: The first train from Belfast on weekdays reaches Dublin at 9am, which means business travellers cannot use it as an option to travel for an early 9am meeting.)

 The frequent train faults also has the effect of not maintaining a consistent brand image, as you may never know if you’re getting on an Irish Rail stock with tighter legroom, or a NIR train that does not have catering and First Class.
 This can be particularly annoying if you’ve purchased a First Plus ticket.
 Its speed has also been criticised, as the bus can be faster than the train.
 Plus, the buses start their journey at the Europa Bus Centre, which is a lot more conveniently accessed than Belfast Lanyon Place.